serve : live : smile

 YOUR FIRST APPOINTMENT

-Our team will work with you every step of the way in your journey towards a healthy smile.
+We will work with you every step of the way in your journey towards a healthy smile.

-NEW PATIENT RECORDS (NPR)
+PATIENT RECORDS (NPR)

 3D iCat imaging of your teeth and jaws

-NEW PATIENT CONSULT (NPC)
+PATIENT CONSULTATION (NPC)

 RISKS AND LIMITATIONS OF ORTHODONTIC TREATMENT